Mohan2703/Health-Hub/README.md

 -----------------------------------------------------------------------------------

-N/B: When adding New patient there are some validations in filling the forms
+NOTE: When adding New patient there are some validations in filling the forms :-
-     For easy filling of forms use fake filler extension in chrome Fake Filler Extension Chrome link:https://chrome.google.com/webstore/detail/fake-filler/bnjjngeaknajbdcgpfkgnonkmififhfo
+     - For easy filling of forms use fake filler extension in chrome
+     - Fake Filler Extension Chrome link:https://chrome.google.com/webstore/detail/fake-filler/bnjjngeaknajbdcgpfkgnonkmififhfo

 --------------------------------------------------------------------------------------
 # pharmacy-management-system-main